 For co-location requirements where the frequency range of the signal at the co-location reference antenna is different from the AAS BS, a co-location reference antenna suitable for the frequency stated in the requirement is assumed.

-OTA co-location requirements are based on power at the conducted interface of a co-location reference antenna, depending on the requirement this interface is either an input or an output.
+OTA co-location requirements are based on the power at the conducted interface of a co-location reference antenna, depending on the requirement this interface is either an input or an output.

 For AAS BS with dual polarization the co-location reference antenna has two conducted interfaces each representing one polarization.

 5 Applicability of Requirements